georgealexakis/multispectral_processing/README.md

 Multispectral Processing is an implementation in ROS Melodic for Multi-modal Data Processing and Implementation for Vineyard Analysis.
 The main focus of the project is the development of a method for the registration of multi-modal images in order to obtain a three-dimensional reconstruction of the vine enriched with photometric or radiometric data.
-Furthermore, an articial intelligence module is developed to jointly process images from the different modalities for a detailed analysis of the plant's condition.
+Furthermore, an artificial intelligence module is developed to jointly process images from the different modalities for a detailed analysis of the plant's condition.

 # Packages to be installed